 (32) "Completed Application" means an application form that is completed in full; is signed by the owner or owner's authorized representative or, for WPCF permits, by the applicant or applicant's authorized representative; and is accompanied by all required exhibits and fees.

-(33) "Conditions Associated With Saturation" means soil morphological properties that may indicate the presence of a water table that persists long enough to impair system function and create a potential health hazard.
+(33) "Conditions Associated with Saturation" means soil morphological properties that may indicate the presence of a water table that persists long enough to impair system function and create a potential health hazard.
 These conditions include depleted matrix chromas caused by saturation and not a relict or parent material feature, and the following:

 (a) High chroma matrix with iron depletions.
 Soil horizons whose matrix chroma is 3 or more in which there are some visible iron depletions having a value 4 or more and a chroma of 2 or less.
 Iron-manganese concentrations as soft masses or pore linings may be present but are not diagnostic of conditions associated with saturation.